pseudoregalia-modding/pseudoregalia-archipelago/README.md

 # Known Issues
 - If you enter your connection info incorrectly, you have to restart the game to try again.
-- Minor upgrades and small keys have been removed from the game completely due to technical quirks.
+- Consumed small keys will be restored on scene transition.
 - Messages printed to the screen will be deleted when passing through a loading zone even if you didn't have time to read them.
 - If you get a lot of messages at once, such as from a released world, they'll extend off your screen.
 - A crash can occur when entering incorrect connection info under certain conditions.